-Associated with each homework assignment in WeBWorK is a practice homework assignment.
+Associated with each homework assignment in WeBWorK is an extra credit assignment you can do for practice.
 These contain problems similar to those in the actual homework assignment.
-Each problem in a practice homework assignment is worth one point if all parts of the problem are answered correctly.
+Each problem in an extra credit assignment is worth one point if all parts of the problem are answered correctly.
 Partial credit for each problem will be awarded.
 For example, if a practice problem has 4 parts and you complete 3 of the 4 parts correctly, you would earn 0.75 points for that problem.

-There are unlimited attempts for each practice problem and the practice homework assignments will remain open all semester until Exam 4 opens.
-The percentage of the practice problems you complete correctly will be multiplied by 2.5 and will be added on top of your overall course grade before final grades are calculated at the end of the semester.
-This means that completing all practice problems will contribute an extra 2.5% to your overall course grade.
+There are unlimited attempts for each extra credit problem and the extra credit assignments will remain open all semester until Exam 4 opens.
+The percentage of the extra credit problems you complete correctly will be multiplied by 2.5 and will be added on top of your overall course grade before final grades are calculated at the end of the semester.
+This means that completing all extra credit problems will contribute an extra 2.5% to your overall course grade.